martoncsikos/skybiometry/README.md

 ```

 **Arguments**
-* `namespaces` - a comma separated list of one or more data namespaces
+* `namespaces` - a comma separated list of one or more data namespaces.

 ```js
 client.account.users('test_namespace')